Neil Ternovatsky

 Neil Ternovatsky (born October 15, 1984) is a Canadian former professional football linebacker.
 He was signed by the Edmonton Eskimos as an undrafted free agent in 2006.
-He played CIS football for the Alberta Golden Bears.
-Ternovatsky was also a member of the Calgary Stampeders and Winnipeg Blue Bombers.
+He played CIS football for the Alberta Golden Bears, while studying at the University of Alberta (U of A) for a BA in Economics (which he completed during his CFL career).
+Ternovatsky was also a member of the Calgary Stampeders, including their 2008 Grey Cup championship season, and finished his career on the practice roster with the Winnipeg Blue Bombers.
+He graduated with an MBA from U of A in 2012; as of 2026 he is an Associate Vice President at ATB Financial.